Close

 Florence itself is a memorable city for anyone on an Italian vacation.
 The urban landscape has not changed since the medieval times – the streets are narrow and atmospheric, and Florence Cathedral completes the package perfectly.

-The story about Florence Cathedral goes that Florence was unhappy with having a small cathedral that was unsuitable for the size of its congregation, whilst its urban neighbours Pisa and Siena were undertaking reconstruction projects of their cathedrals.
-So, the city hired Arnolfo di Cambio in 1294 to design Florence Cathedral.
-The first stone was laid in 1296 and the structure took over 140 years to complete.
+The story about Florence Cathedral goes that Florence was unhappy with having a small cathedral that was unsuitable for the size of its congregation, while its urban neighbours Pisa and Siena were undertaking reconstruction projects of their cathedrals.
+Construction began in 1296 when the first stone was laid, and the structure took over 140 years to complete, reaching completion in 1496.
+However, the façade remained unfinished until the 19th Century.

 The interior of Florence Cathedral is quite a contrast to the exterior.
 It does preserve many important works of art but some of the sculptures that were created for the Florence Cathedral have since been moved to the Museo Dell’Opera dell Duomo.
 As a result, it seems much more empty when you compare it to the opulent design of the outside of the building.